Fix Chevy Hood that Won’t Stay Up

 - Open the hood of your Chevrolet.
 The hood latch release is located under the dashboard on the driver’s side.

 - Have a friend hold up the hood of your Chevrolet.
-If the hood falls while you are changing the hood lifts on your Chevrolet, you can get seriously injured.
+If the hood falls while changing the hood lifts on your Chevrolet, you can get seriously injured.

 - Locate the hood struts that need to be replaced.